-Do I Need to Charge GST/HST?
+Do I need to charge GST/HST?

-If you’re still in the process of setting up your new biz, one of the biggest questions you might have is whether or not you should register your business to collect the federal goods and services tax (GST) and in some provinces, the harmonized federal-provincial tax (HST).
+If you’re still in the process of setting up your new business, one of the biggest questions you might have is whether or not you should register your business to collect the federal goods and services tax (GST) and in some provinces, the harmonized federal-provincial tax (HST).
 Here are some answers to the most common questions around GST/HST.